Funerals

 FUNERALS

-The time of death can be one of the most difficult experiences for all of us.
-We are sensitive to the emotions involved and are aware of the many decisions about a service which must be made in a short time.
+The time of death can be one of the most difficult experiences.
+We are sensitive to the emotions involved and are aware of the many decisions about a service which must be made.
 We will help you wade through these waters with compassion and an awareness of God’s continuing presence.

-Generally speaking, the difference between a Funeral and Memorial Service has to do with “when” the service is held.
-If the service follows death within a few days, it is referred to as a Funeral and the body is usually present.
-If there is a desire to delay the service, due to family schedules, etc., and burial or cremation has taken place, we usually refer to the service as a Memorial Service, although ashes are sometimes present.
+Generally speaking, the difference between a Funeral and Memorial Service is wording mostly, but can also be determined by “when” the service is held.
+If the service follows death within a few days, it may be referred to as a Funeral and the body is usually present.
+If there is a desire to delay the service, due to family schedules, etc., and burial or cremation has taken place, then the service may be known as a Memorial, although ashes are sometimes present.
 There is usually no difference in the way the service is planned.

 Our Memorial Garden